pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 We assume no responsibility and make no representation regarding (a) comparative exchange rates available from other sources, and (b) foreign laws relating to currencies, including, without limitation, the importation of currencies and laws affecting the free convertibility of local currencies.

-Foreign Currency Exchange |

-35

 ## Electronic Banking

 The following terms apply to a) Electronic Fund Transfers (EFT) (e.g., consumer ATM transactions, point-of-sale (POS) transactions, domestic Citibank Global transfers, Zelle® transfers, ACH transfers and Instant Payments) and b) where indicated International Citibank® Global Transfers and consumer international wire transfers designated as remittance transfers under federal law.
 Any authorized signer on an account may apply for these services on behalf of all authorized signers.
 Some EFT services are subject to separate terms and conditions (e.g., Citibank Global Transfers and Zelle® transfers) which are provided to you when enrolling in a specific service.

 We shall comply with the requirements of, and you shall be entitled to, the remedies for error resolution for an EFT required in accordance with the federal Electronic Fund Transfer Act, 15 USC 1693 or alternatively, the remedies for error resolution for a remittance transfer in accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act, 15 USC 1693o-1 and regulations promulgated thereunder.
 You may be entitled to additional rights and remedies - including different limitations of liability for unauthorized transactions - according to the governing state law of your account.
-For more information, refer to "Lost or Stolen Citibank® Banking Cards or Other Access Devices and Unauthorized Electronic Transactions" in this section of the Manual.
+For more information, refer to 'Lost or Stolen Citibank® Banking Cards or Other Access Devices and Unauthorized Electronic Transactions' in this section of the Manual.

 ## General